 33. Don’t forget about your friends and family at home.
 Just because you’re far away, that doesn’t mean you should forget a birthday or congratulate a special event.
 Let them know you’re thinking of them from afar.

 34. Try new food, have fun nights out, but don’t forget to take care of your body.
 Just because you’re on vacation, it doesn’t mean your body gets a full break from reality!

-35. Safety is always a concern – however I’ve visited third world countries, crossed borders by land and traveled as a solo young female.
+35. Safety is always a concern – however I’ve visited third world countries, crossed borders by land and traveled across the world as a solo young female.
 Just take the necessary safety precautions and don’t let a preconceived idea stop you from visiting an incredible place.

 36. Keep an physical or online notepad – there are certain places you will forget the name of and wish you would remember in the future!
 Writing things down will help you refresh your memories.

 37. Always be respectful of local norms and laws.
 Even if you’re not from there, they still apply to you.

 38. Learn how to use the metro (if there is one), and your wallet will thank you.
 The overall system is easy to figure out after a try or two (this is true even in China!)